AdobeDocs/dev-docs-reference/src/pages/index.md

 ## Categories of Blocks

-There are three main categories of blocks available:
+There are two main categories of blocks available:

+* **Configuration Blocks**: Essential navigation and layout configuration blocks including SideNav and TopNav.
+These blocks define the structure and navigation of your documentation site.
-* **Content Blocks**: Foundational layout and content presentation blocks including heroes, accordions, columns, tabs, and more.
-These blocks help organize and structure your documentation content.
+* **Content Blocks**: All content presentation blocks including heroes, accordions, code blocks, API documentation, tabs, and more.
+These blocks help you create and organize your documentation content with rich formatting and interactive elements.
-* **Code Blocks**: Specialized blocks for displaying code snippets with syntax highlighting, language selection, line highlighting, and various formatting options.
-* **API Documentation Blocks**: Interactive API reference blocks powered by Redocly, providing comprehensive API documentation with customizable layouts and configurations.